GreenJ84/CourseNotes/Google_Cybersecurity_Certificate/Foundations_of_Cybersecurity/3_Protect_Against_Threats_Risks_and_Vulnerabilities/readme.md

-# Module Overview: Protect against Threats, Risks, and Vulnerabilities
+# **Protect Against Threats, Risks, and Vulnerabilities**

-In this module, we'll explore how organizations protect themselves from various threats, risks, and vulnerabilities.
-We will cover key principles such as frameworks, controls, and ethics, using an analogy to explain these concepts and how they relate to the role of a security analyst.
+In this module, you'll learn how organizations protect themselves from threats, risks, and vulnerabilities.
+Topics covered include security frameworks, controls, and ethics.
+You'll also explore the **CIA Triad (Confidentiality, Integrity, and Availability)** and the **National Institute of Standards and Technology (NIST) frameworks**, which help organizations develop security policies and procedures.

+## **Security as a Garden: An Analogy**

+Security is an evolving process, much like maintaining a garden.

+- **Planning & Preparation:** Identify potential risks (e.g., weeds, pests, weather).
+- **Implementing Protections:** Install fences, use surveillance, and create policies to safeguard assets.
+- **Continuous Improvement:** Adjust policies and controls based on new threats.

+Organizations follow a similar approach to security—monitoring, adapting, and strengthening their defenses over time.

+## **Learning Objectives**

+- **Security Frameworks and Controls:** Understanding their role in mitigating risks.
+- **CIA Triad & NIST CSF:** Understanding how these models guide security strategies.
+- **Security Ethics:** Exploring ethical considerations in cybersecurity.

 ## **CIA Triad**